-So if it’s -50 degrees Fahrenheit outside, the synthetic oil will be superior and keep your engine protected.
+So if it’s -50 degrees Fahrenheit outside synthetic oil will be superior and keep your engine protected.
 If you’re using conventional oil during extremely cold temperatures, you must let your car warm up well before moving it, as the oil will take longer to warm up and flow through the moving parts properly.

 What are the best motor oils to use during winter?

-The AutoPros Team is dedicated to bringing you high quality automotive content, with topics like auto detailing, car repairs and automotive news.
+The AutoPros.online team is dedicated to bringing you high quality automotive content for professionals and car enthusiasts, with topics like auto detailing, car repairs and automotive news.
 Are you the kind of car owner who likes to take care of your vehicle?
 Then subscribe to AutoPros.online for frequent automotive content.